 Here’s what I mean.

 Employers can choose to lead, match, or lag the market regarding salaries.
-Leaders pay more, matchers pay what’s expected, laggards pay less.
+Leaders pay more, matchers pay what’s expected, and laggards pay less.

 What’s your agency’s approach?